jashapiro/jashapiro.github.io/courses/biolB215s13/first_steps.md

 {% highlight text %}
 ##  [1] FALSE  TRUE  TRUE  TRUE FALSE  TRUE FALSE  TRUE  TRUE  TRUE
 {% endhighlight %}

+Calculate the sum of the integers from 1 to 1000 with every number divisible by 7 excluded.
+There are many ways to do this; show at least two methods.
+{: .question}

 ### Characters and strings